JooNiv/QCut/docs/Usage.rst

 **5: Define observables and generate experiment circuits**

-Observables are defined using the SparsePauliOp class from Qiskit.
+Observables are given the way Qiskit's estimator takes them: a Pauli label, a :code:`Pauli`, a :code:`SparsePauliOp`, a :code:`SparseObservable`, a :code:`{label: coefficient}` mapping, or any nested sequence of those.
+The expectation values come back shaped like what you pass, so a list of four observables gives four values, in order.

 .. code:: python

-   observables = SparsePauliOp(["IIIIZ", "IIIZI", "IIZII", "IIIZZ"])
+   observables = ["IIIIZ", "IIIZI", "IIZII", "IIIZZ"]

    cut_experiment = ck.get_experiment_circuits(cut_circuit, observables)